sjvermeu/pmcs/README.md

 keywords).
 They evaluate the SCAP data stream(s) and send back the reports towards a central repository.

+Currently, the two "central" locations supported are regular file systems (in case of file shares), using "file://" as the "remote" pointer, and web servers, using "http://" or "https://" as "remote" pointer.

 SCAP content repositories
 -------------------------